 It’s a lot easier to make a supplier agree to a remake, rather than a complete refund.
 However, there are a number of things to consider when drafting the ‘remaking terms’ on the Sales Agreement:

-- The supplier must comply with a certain time frame, counting from the date a compensation claim is filed, to the date of shipping the items.
+2. The supplier must comply with a certain time frame, counting from the date a compensation claim is filed to the date of shipping the items.

-- Don’t expect the supplier to cover the additional shipping costs, duties and taxes.
+3. Don’t expect the supplier to cover the additional shipping costs, duties, and taxes.
 For duties and taxes, you can claim request a deduction from the local tax and customs authorities (there are regulations in most countries concerning international replacements), while the shipping may be compensated by your insurance company.

-Warranty terms of many manufacturers is not much more than a written statement that they will ‘repair all defective items’.
+Warranty terms of many manufacturers are not much more than a written statement that they will ‘repair all defective items.
 Now, that is a slight problem.
 They are in China, and you are likely very far from China.
 Thus, the first step is to get the items returned.
 As such, the following questions must be answered: